ginstrom/paladin-novel/chapters/09_sanctuary-found.md

 Throughout the valley, Gond's name echoed quietly.
 When disputes arose over work assignments, people sought his judgment.
 When questions needed answers, they turned to him.
 It seemed that Gond's mere presence was enough to calm tempers and turn anger into smiles.
 Gond found himself at the center of every decision, the focal point around which their small community revolved.

-Increasingly, people began to notice strange manifestations of some kid of power in Gond.
-One night, he had his sword out for maintenance-oiling and polishing.
+Increasingly, people began to notice strange manifestations of some kind of power in Gond.
+One night, he had his sword out for maintenance—oiling and polishing.
 He had noticed the quality of the metal increasing gradually since his experience at the temple.

 Pell seemed to take notice too.
-"I could have sword that old pig sticker of yours was plain iron," he joked.
+"I could have sworn that old pig sticker of yours was plain iron," he joked.
 "More suited for hoeing turnips than fighting.
-But that blade is pure sword-steel or I'm a three-legged mule."
+But that blade is pure sword-steel—or I'm a three-legged mule."

-"Just proper maintenance bringing out the sword's own qualities," replied Gond.
+"Just proper maintenance—oiling and polishing bringing out the sword's own qualities," replied Gond.
 "You should try it on your own sword."

 "If I could turn iron into steel by oiling and polishing, I'd be fat and rich."